unit-mesh/autodev-docs/docs/development/custom-language.md

 For a new language, you need to implement:

 1. create a new module in `settings.gradle.kts`, like: `webstorm`, `pycharm` ...,
-2. config in  `build.gradle.kts` for new module, like:
+2. config in  `build.gradle.kts` for new module.
+3. sync Gradle in Intellij IDEA
+4. create xml file in `resources/META-INF` like `cc.unitmesh.pycharm.xml`, and import to `plugin/src/main/resources/META-INF/plugin.xml`
+5. create extension points

+Gradle example:

 ```kotlin
 project(":pycharm") {
     intellij {